J-1 Exchange Visitor Program Overview

 The J-1 Exchange Visitor Program is organized into a number of different categories.
-IP at UNCP has been designated to sponsor the following categories: student, student intern, professor, research scholar and short-term scholar.
-IP has trained officers who can help you understand applicable federal, state and university regulations and policies.
+OGE at UNCP has been designated to sponsor the following categories: student, student intern, professor, research scholar and short-term scholar.
+OGE has trained officers who can help you understand applicable federal, state and university regulations and policies.

 It is important to remember that the Exchange Visitor Program at UNCP is not a means of working in the US, but is intended to further the educational, cultural, and research interests of the foreign student or scholar as much as the needs of the faculty sponsor, grant program, or University.